aimanaijaz/LinuxServerConfiguration/README.md

 4) Gave the grader perminsiion to sudo
 5) Configured the Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
 6) Configured the local timezone to UTC
 7) Installed and configure Apache to serve a Python mod_wsgi application.
+8) Installed Git
-8) Set up Environment for delopying Flask Application.
+9) Set up Environment for delopying Flask Application.
-9) Installed and configured PostgreSQL with default settings to not allow remote connection.
+10) Installed and configured PostgreSQL with default settings to not allow remote connection.
-10) Created a new user catalog, added user to PostgreSQL databse with limited permissions to catalog application database.
+11) Created a new user catalog, added user to PostgreSQL databse with limited permissions to catalog application database.
-11) Installed and Configured Fail2ban intrusion protection that bans suspicious IPs.
+12) Installed and Configured Fail2ban intrusion protection that bans suspicious IPs.

 Resources
 - https://www.digitalocean.com